EolnMsuk/AntiDarkSword-rootful/README.md

   * **Level 3:** Locks down critical system daemons to prevent daemon-level zero-clicks.
 * **Custom Targeting:** Manually specify bundle IDs or process names to restrict specific apps or background tasks.

-## 📦 Compatibility

-* **Architecture:** Rootful (iphoneos-arm64)
-* **iOS Versions:** iOS 14.5 - 18.0
-* **Dependencies:** mobilesubstrate, preferenceloader, com.opa334.altlist

 ## ⚠️ Warning

 Even level one disables email / text previews of files, you have to hold the file down and save to files to view it.
 Enabling Level 3 restricts critical background daemons (like imagent and mediaserverd).
 Level 3 may break media playback.
 Only enable this level if you understand to disable if any issues.

+## 📦 Compatibility

+* **Architecture:** Rootful (iphoneos-arm64)
+* **iOS Versions:** iOS 14.5 - 18.0
+* **Dependencies:** mobilesubstrate, preferenceloader, com.opa334.altlist

+Here are the step-by-step instructions to install your compiled `.deb` file on your device.
+Since this is a rootful tweak, you can install it easily using Filza or via SSH/Terminal.

+### 🛠️ Prerequisites
+Ensure you have the required dependencies installed via your package manager (like Sileo or Zebra), or the installation will fail:
+* `mobilesubstrate`
+* `preferenceloader`
+* `com.opa334.altlist`

+### Direct Installation (rootful)
+1. Navigate to the **Actions** tab of this repository.
+2. Click the latest successful `Compile Tweak` workflow run.
+3. Download the `AntiDarkSword-Rootlful.deb` artifact at the bottom of the page.
+4. Transfer the `.deb` to your iPhone and install via Filza, Sileo, or Zebra.
+5. Respring your device.

+## ⚙️ Configuration
+1. Open your iPhone's native **Settings** app.
+2. Scroll down to the Tweak section and tap **AntiDarkSword**.
+3. **Turn ON** the master Enable Protection switch.
+4. Choose your protection method:
+   * **Preset Rules:** Turn on Enable Preset Rules and select Level 1, 2, or 3 for immediate, system-wide coverage.
+   * **Manual Selection:** If Preset Rules are off, use the **Select Apps...** menu to individually turn ON restrictions for specific apps (all are OFF by default).
+5. Use the **Add Custom Bundle ID / Process** button to paste comma-separated lists of hidden background daemons you wish to restrict.
+Swipe left on any generated custom ID to delete it.
+6. Tap the **Save** button in the top right corner (available in both the main menu and app list) to apply your new security rules and respring.
+7. To quickly clear your settings, use the **Reset to Defaults** button at the bottom of the main menu.